Loading

 Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-Accounting software has been around for a long time, so it's no surprise there are lots of viable options.
-Once you weed out the duds, the major differences you'll find are in user experience and in the collection of special features or add-ons that each app offers.
+Accounting software has been around for a long time, so it's no surprise there are many viable options.
+Once you weed out the duds, the major differences lie in user experience and the collection of special features or add-ons each app offers.

 As I was testing every small business accounting software I could get my hands on, here's what I was looking for: